Jesug/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10.Script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
-11.Script that counts the number of directories and sub-directories in the current directory 12.Script that takes a list of words as input and prints only words that appear exactly once
+11.Script that counts the number of directories and sub-directories in the current directory 12.Script that takes a list of words as input and prints only words that appear exactly once 13.Script that takes a list of words as input and prints only words that appear exactly once 14.Script that display lines containing the pattern “root” from the file /etc/passwd